What is an upper GI endoscopy and dilatation?

 You may have a bit of a sore throat and feel a bit bloated for a few hours but this will pass.
 You may also experience slight discomfort in your chest area due to the nature of the procedure.

 A member of the team will tell you what was found during the endoscopy and will discuss with you any treatment or follow-up you need.

-You should be able to go back to work one to two days after the endoscopy.
+If you have not had sedation you should be able to go back to work the day after the endoscopy.